Writing-on-Stone Provincial Park is a photographer's paradise near Milk River, Alberta, Canada.

 This impressive railroad bridge took 10 months to build and was completed in 1909 by the Canadian Pacific Railway.
 High Level Bridge, at 96 meters (314 ft) high and 1,623 meters (1 mile and 47 ft) in length, is the longest and highest trussel bridge in the world using 12,436 tonnes of steel; 328,000 rivets; and 7,600 gallons of paint.

-From this location near the Lethbridge Visitor Centre there are 62 KM (39 miles) of hiking, cycling and equestrian trails which lead to a number of local historical attractions and into the spectacular Oldman River Valley.
+From this location there are 62 KM (39 miles) of hiking, cycling and equestrian trails which lead to a number of local historical attractions and into the spectacular Oldman River Valley.